A Samsung Galaxy S9 Review That’s Mostly Pictures Of Dogs

 You can also try on digital makeup, which is good for selfies, I guess?

-The most bizzaro feature is the food mode in Bixby, which uses technology by the app Azumio.
+The most bizarro feature is the food mode in Bixby, which uses technology by the app Azumio.
 You can point the S9’s camera at a food, and the camera will identify it and give you calorie info, which I’m pretty sure is a plotline in the show Silicon Valley.
 Anyway.
-I was traveling for work, and at the airport, I locked eyes with a Panda Express.
+I was traveling for work, and at the airport I locked eyes with a Panda Express.
 I caved.

-I decided to try the new food mode on my lunch: fried rice topped with “Shanghai Angus Steak” (Angus is a county in Scotland but, whatever, this is not the hill I’m going to die on).
+I decided to try the new food mode on my lunch: fried rice topped with “Shanghai Angus Steak.”
+(Angus is a county in Scotland but, whatever, this is not the hill I’m going to die on.)

 The gorgeous meal.
 Delish.